Skip to main content

 Creating the file with emails and names

-You can choose to import recipients by uploading a CSV file.
+To import recipients by uploading a CSV file.
 The format follows the same rules as the copy-pasting.
 We only accept the format "Email, Name" any other extra data will cause the import to fail.

 The format for the file is: